 Bass anglers provide catch data through the Division's tournament reporting program and have been supportive of management efforts by donating resources and service to improve habitat or aid with stocking.
 Cooperative stewardship efforts such as these are important if Delaware's bass populations are to continue providing great fishing opportunities for all the state's anglers.

-(Largemouth bass image by D. Raver)
+(Largemouth bass image by Duane Raver)

 Delaware B.A.S.S.
 Nation's 2015 High School State Champs from the Sussex Technical High School Bass Fishing Team

-(Photo Courtesy - Jason Muir)
+(Photo courtesy of Jason Muir)